slunsford/seanlunsford.com/src/pages/about.md

 ## Interests

 I enjoy the intersection of technology and creativity, with a trail of [current and past projects](/projects/) to show for it.
-I’ve done photography and videography—as a [hobby](/2023/365/) and as a [side gig](https://lunsford.tech/).
+I’m into photography and videography—as a [hobby](/2023/365/) and as a [side gig](https://lunsford.tech/).
 I had a [podcast](https://breadcrumbs.fm) that lasted 4 years.
 I’ve been running sound for church and occasionally other live events since college.
 I taught myself the basics of web development in middle school and have continued to code ever since—including the current and previous versions of this blog.

-The juicy details about this site are over on the [colophon](/colophon/).
+(For more technical details about the site, check out the [colophon](/colophon/).)